Vojislava Lukić: Tennis career

 Lukić started playing tennis aged eight and was coached by Eduard Pană.
 She is former European U–14 champion and world No. 8 in junior concurrence.
 One of her greatest junior achievements were the quarterfinals of the 2004 Wimbledon Championships, several Orange Bowl appearances, and wins over players such as Lucie Šafářová, Alla Kudryavtseva, Kateryna Bondarenko, Olga Govortsova and Monica Niculescu.

 Lukić turned professional in 2004, and reached her first ITF doubles final in 2005.
-She won three ITF singles titles in 2006, all in Romania – in Pitești, Medias and Bucharest, and made two final appearances in doubles.
+She won three ITF singles titles in 2006, all in Romania – in Pitești, Mediaș and Bucharest, and made two final appearances in doubles.
 The following year, Lukić collected her fourth ITF title in Attaleia, Turkey, beating Anastasija Sevastova 6–3, 7–6, and three doubles titles.
 She also made her only appearances at both WTA Tour and Grand Slam tournaments at, respectively, the 2007 İstanbul Cup and the 2007 US Open.
 In Istanbul, she lost in the first qualification round 6–2, 6–3, 5–7 to Urszula Radwańska, while at the US Open she was defeated by Galina Voskoboeva 6–4, 6–1, also in the first qualification round.

 Lukić was also member of Serbia Fed Cup team in 2007, alongside Jelena Janković, Ana Jovanović and Ana Timotić, in a 2007 Fed Cup Europe/Africa Group I C match against Estonia.
 She won her singles match against Anett Schutting 6–1, 6–2, and her doubles match against Schutting and Margit Rüütel, partnering Timotić.
 She then lost her singles match versus Johanna Larsson in the round robin versus Sweden.
 In the quarterfinals of World Group II Playoffs, Lukić lost to former world No. 5 player Daniela Hantuchová 0–6, 2–6.

 In 2008, Lukić stated she had lost the faith in her game, and announced retirement.
 She began working as a host of Total Tennis, the RTS television program about tennis, and opened her own tennis school for girls.
 In December 2009, Lukić played doubles at the ITF tournament in Dubai partnering with Bojana Jovanovski.
 They lost 4–6, 2–6 to Julia Görges and Oksana Kalashnikova in the second round.